Sylviacyl/project3-react/README.md

 ## Project was developed by
 https://github.com/byronchu
+and
 https://github.com/Sylviacyl

+>
 the front end repository can be found here
--
+>
 the backend repository can be found at https://github.com/byronchu/eleete-API
+>
 # Project: Eleete Consulting
 ## Problem:  Current website is unable to…
 1. provide login access and security issues